conwnet/github1s/README.md

 javascript: window.location.href = window.location.href.replace(/github(1s)?.com/, function(match, p1) { return p1 ? 'github.com' : 'github1s.com' })
 ```

+### Develop in the cloud

+To edit files, run Docker containers, create pull requests and more, click the "[Gitpod](https://www.gitpod.io) ready-to-code" button at the bottom of your browser once you open your project with github1s.

 ## Documentation

 - [How it works](https://github.com/conwnet/github1s/blob/master/docs/guide.md)